How much should you pay for a new website in 2020/21?

 How much are online website agency services?

-You can expect to pay between $5k & $15k on average.
-If you are quoted less, be careful that you aren’t locked into an ongoing hosting fee.
+If you are quoted less than $5k, be careful that you aren’t locked into an ongoing hosting fee.
 Read the agreement first.
-It could say that if you stop paying the monthly hosting fee, that they have the right to take your website offline.
+It could say that if you stop paying the monthly hosting fee, they have the right to take your website offline.

-At Studio1Design.com we can provide great results for our clients, without charging a ridiculous price tag, because we operate a lean online business.
+At Studio1Design.com we provide great results for our clients, without charging a ridiculous price tag, because we operate a lean online business.

-Studio1 specializes in high-converting websites – designed and built to deliver optimal website performance, not just good looks.
+We specialize in high-converting websites – designed and built to deliver optimal website performance, not just good looks.

 Read this article to discover why branding is more important than ever in today’s competitive market.